 Check the expiry date on the yeast before using, it may have expired.
 Be sure the dough is in a draft-free spot, the bowl is covered, and the space is warm for best results.

-The pot creates an insulated, steamy, draught free, consistent heat environment for the bread loaf to rise and puff up (oven spring), produces a deep golden crust, and chewy texture.
-The Dutch oven works particularly well because it holds high heat really well and has a heavy, tight fitting lid.
+The pot creates an insulated, steamy, draught free environment for the bread dough to rise and puff up (oven spring) and produce a crusty loaf of bread.
+The Dutch oven works particularly well because it holds the high heat and has a heavy, tight fitting lid.
 So choose the heaviest pot you have with lid and get baking bread!

 Ways to Serve Crusty Bread

-- Hot out of the oven slathered in butter.
+- for breakfast: hot out of the oven slathered in butter or toasted with Homemade Peanut Butter and Jam

 Did you try this Easy No Knead Overnight Bread recipe?